 All living organisms, especially animals change from generation to generation, changes may not be seen immediately, but immediately impact its appearance in whichever way it behaves.

-The process of evolution highlight the changes animals undergo, according to its ever-changing surroundings and adapted survival strategies.
+The process of evolution highlights the changes animals undergo, according to their ever-changing surroundings and adapted survival strategies.
 Over millions of years, this process occurs very slowly.
-The theories of evolution tell the story of how a variety of animal species relate to one another, for example, apes and human.
+The theories of evolution tell the story of how a variety of animal species relate to one another, for example, apes and humans.

 Animals with advantageous characteristics rapidly spread around the world, but unfortunately, those with unfavorable characteristics are pushed out of groups, for they are weaker and do not stand a chance to survive in such groups.

 The adaption of animals entails physical or behavioral characteristics enabling animals to survive in its immediate environments, for example, animals that live in the Arctic have special isolated bodies to enable them to live in extremely cold climates.
 Animals in rainforest habitats use camouflage to hide from their predators.

 The most wonderful adaption we see in the wild is the relationship between different animals in different habitats that form communal groups.
 Animals benefit from each other when spending time with different members of the same species, helping each other to find food, defend each other against predators, and take care of young ones.
 Numerous species participate in group living known as herds, colonies, complex societies, or harems.

 The simples group of animal’s species living in a habitat is families that include a male and female with young ones, a single male with many females, or a female group with their young, whichever arrangement works best.

 A group of animals that have the ability to interbreed in the same area to produce fertile young, is known as animal species.
 The process of dividing animal species to form sub-species within one group is known as speciation.

 A variety of sub-species of animals are often divided by a natural barricade such as water or land, thus they adapt to their immediate environments and end up being too diverse that the two can never inbreed again.